What Is an Exponent?

 The Oxford English Dictionary defines an exponent as "a symbol denoting the number of times a particular quantity is to be taken as a factor to produce the power indicated."

-Exponents are easier to understand with an example.
+It is easier to understand exponents with an example.

 Imagine we wanted to multiply 3 by itself 2 times.
 We would write 3 with a small 2 written to the right and above it: 32.